Estate Management Policy

 - Take a proactive approach to ensure that no individual or group is discriminated against or treated differently as a direct or indirect result of our approach to Estate Management.

-Longhurst Group will inspect its schemes and localities on a regular basis which is informed by business intelligence to ensure we allocate resources within our localities appropriately.
+Longhurst Group will inspect its schemes and localities on a regular basis which is informed by business intelligence and customer insight to ensure we allocate resources within our localities appropriately.

 Our Housing Officers and Neighbourhood Impact Assistants provide a regular presence within our localities and identify any environmental and property based issues that require attention; liaising with the appropriate team within the Group to resolve as quickly and efficiently as possible.

 Longhurst Group Tenancy Agreements distinguish what the customer is responsible for and what is the responsibility of the business.

 Longhurst Group will ensure that repairs to door entry systems, lighting, fencing, removal of graffiti, etc are completed within the relevant timeframes along with compliance testing where applicable in accordance with our repairs contractor service level agreements.